American Dream (21 Savage album)

-American Dream (stylized in lowercase) is the third studio album by rapper 21 Savage.
+American Dream (stylized in lowercase) is the third album by the rapper 21 Savage.
 It was released through Slaughter Gang Entertainment and Epic Records on January 12, 2024.
 The album contains guest appearances from Doja Cat, Young Thug, Metro Boomin, Lil Durk, Travis Scott, Summer Walker, Brent Faiyaz, Burna Boy, Tommy Newport, Mikky Ekko, and Mariah the Scientist.
 Production was handled by Metro Boomin himself, London on da Track, Scribz Riley, Allen Ritter, OG Parker, Cardo, FnZ, and Honorable C.N.O.T.E., among others.

 Background and promotion

 In July 2023, Savage embarked on a concert tour with Canadian rapper and singer Drake, named the It's All a Blur Tour, during which the latter stated that both him and Savage were working on their respective solo studio albums.
 On August 7, Savage took to Twitter to state that "it's time", seemingly teasing the album.
 After embarking on a solo headlining tour in November 2023, Savage headlined his first show in London, England, at the O2 Arena, where he stated that his "album finna drop" and told his fans to "get ready".
 In December 2023, billboards and banners began to appear, further adding to the promotion of the album and further building its anticipation.

 On January 8, 2024, Savage announced that a biopic film about himself titled American Dream: The 21 Savage Story, starring himself along with Donald Glover and Caleb McLaughlin, would be released on July 4.
 On the same day, Savage posted the film's trailer on his official YouTube channel, previewing a track from the album in the process, and announced that the music inspired by the film was available for pre-order.
 Just a day later, on January 9, Savage took to his social media to post the album's official cover art and announced that it would be released three days later.
 On January 9, Savage began to tease the guest artists on the album after posting baby pictures of fellow American rapper Young Thug and American singers Summer Walker and Brent Faiyaz.
 The following day, he posted baby pictures of fellow American rappers Lil Durk and Travis Scott and American singer Mariah the Scientist.
 On January 11, Savage posted baby pictures of Nigerian singer Burna Boy, American record producer Metro Boomin, and fellow American rapper and singer Doja Cat.
 Despite not releasing an official album tracklist prior to the album's release as per usual, the project was released smoothly and on time.
 On January 24, 2024, in an interview with Shannon Sharpe on Club Shay Shay, Savage disclosed that his biopic, American Dream: The 21 Savage Story, was a parody made to promote the release of his album.